-Responses to a Request for Proposals to develop the remaining private parcels were received throughout fiscal year 2015 and additional inquiries have been received in fiscal year 2016.
-Although the inquiries did not culminate into executed lease agreements, it is anticipated that additional proposals to develop the private parcels will be received in fiscal year 2017.
+Responses to a Request for Proposals to develop the remaining private parcels were received throughout fiscal year 2015 and additional inquiries continue to be received.
+Although the inquiries have not culminated into executed lease agreements, it is anticipated that additional proposals to develop the private parcels will continue to be received.